syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Mode-Settings.md

 ## Normal mode

-When the `UsageMode` is set to 'Normal', there is no change in the behavior.
+When the `UsageMode` is set to `Normal`, there is no change in the behavior.
 This is the default mode for a MaskedEditBox control.

 ## Numeric mode

-When the `UsageMode` is set to 'Numeric', the control creates internally two data groups and one decimal separator character in the mask.
+When the `UsageMode` is set to `Numeric`, the control creates internally two data groups and one decimal separator character in the mask.
 These groups are created such that the first group holds the mask value before the decimal separator and the second group holds the mask value after the decimal separator.
 For example, let us specify the mask as follows:

 ###.####

 The first group will contain the value for the first 3 ### characters of the mask (the number group) and the second group (the decimal group) will contain the 5 characters (.####).
 The default group alignment for the number group will be right and the alignment for the decimal group will be left.
 Refer to the information on [DataGroups](/windowsforms/maskededitbox/display-settings#datagroups) for more information on how this works.

-The MaxValue and MinValue properties are enforced only when the UsageMode is set to 'Numeric'.
+The MaxValue and MinValue properties are enforced only when the UsageMode is set to `Numeric`.

 {% tabs %}